 Further information can be found on our English language requirements page.

 Months of entry

-This new programme integrates the clinical, academic and research components of neurophysiotherapy practice, with an emphasis on the management of patients with neurological disorders.
-The programme fosters an understanding of evidence-based practice and students are encouraged to develop as advanced practitioners.
+This programme integrates the clinical, academic and research components of neurophysiotherapy practice, with an emphasis on the management of patients with neurological disorders.
+You will gain an understanding of evidence-based practice and be encouraged to develop as an advanced practitioner.
 Flexibility in selection of modules allows for physiotherapists with particular interests to be accommodated.

 UCL is a world-leading university offering well-established and popular postgraduate physiotherapy programmes that are highly regarded both locally and internationally.